Trencher (tableware)

 A trencher (from Old French trancher 'to cut') is a type of tableware, commonly used in medieval cuisine.
 A trencher was originally a flat round of (usually stale) bread used as a plate, upon which the food could be placed to eat.
-At the end of the meal, the trencher could be eaten with sauce, but could also be given as alms to the poor.
+At the end of the meal, the trencher could be eaten with sauce, or could be given as alms to the poor.
 Later the trencher evolved into a small plate of metal or wood, typically circular and completely flat, without the lip or raised edge of a plate.
 Trenchers of this type are still used, typically for serving food that does not involve liquid; for example, the cheeseboard.